firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ## Configuration & Validation Workflow

 1. **Bench prep:** Wire controls with the pack off, confirm continuity, and verify 3.3 V and 5 V rails before powering up.
+   - Disconnect secondary controllers during Spintend throttle calibration to keep the CAN bus quiet, then confirm 60 Ω across the pair before plugging the slave back in.[^can_calibration]
 2. **Calibrate ADC inputs:** In VESC Tool, run the ADC mapping wizard for each channel, noting min/max values and checking that neutral centers correctly.[^7]
 3. **Assign app functions:** Map ADC1 to throttle, ADC2 to “Current No Reverse” for regen, and ensure throttle curves or safe-start options suit the rider.[^8]